rdshear/netseq/README.md

 _Note 1_: `https://hgdownload.soe.ucsc.edu/goldenPath/sacCer3/bigZips/sacCer3.fa.gz`

-_Note 2_: For example, if sampleName is "wt-1", then the plus strand bedgraph output will have the filename "wt-1.pos.bedgraph.gz".|Will be constructed from the inputFastQ parameter file base name if defined, _viz._ "wt-1" from inputFastQ "wt-1.fastq.gz".
+_Note 2_: For example, if sampleName is "wt-1", then the plus-strand bedgraph output will have the filename "wt-1.pos.bedgraph.gz".
+If the parameter is not set, then it Will be constructed from the inputFastQ parameter file base name if defined, _viz._ "wt-1" from inputFastQ "wt-1.fastq.gz".
 If inputFastQ is not defined, then the sraRunId, _viz._ "SRR12840066".

 ## Output